Sign up to receive our blogs directly to your inbox

 Knowing the nature of God is key to having a fulfilling relationship with him.
 You’ll notice how God is not like how he is sometimes unfortunately portrayed.
 He is gentle, caring, and loving.
 But he is also a just and righteous God.
 Therefore, he would rather you come to him so he can help you instead of suffering under his judgment (Ezekiel 18:23).

-Although my situation was mainly rooted in pride and feeding my ungodly appetite, my health was under attack to slow me down or worse cause premature death.
+Although my situation was mainly rooted in pride and feeding my ungodly appetite, my health was under attack to slow me down, stop me, or worse cause premature death.
 Satan doesn't want us to change the world so he will attack your health using what you eat.

 What’s your story?

 If you've found this blog valuable, please remember to share it on social media below.
-Sharing is a free way to share the Gospel and to let everyone know how God can expose our ungodly appetites.
+Sharing is a free way to share the Gospel and to let everyone know our lack of self-control in one area is what the enemy will use to tempt us in other areas.

 A call for salvation